-During the course of your academic career at the Grand Rapids Community College (GRCC), you may want to take a course(s) at another institution and transfer the course(s) back to your degree program at GRCC.
+During the course of your academic career, you may want to take a course(s) at another institution and transfer the course(s) back to your degree program at GRCC.
 This can be accomplished through a Consortium Agreement and you may be eligible to receive financial aid.

 This Consortium Agreement is a contract between two colleges/universities that recognizes your registration at each location for financial aid purposes.
 It also certifies only one of the two institutions can administer Title IV and State financial aid.

-This Consortium Agreement refers to the two colleges/universities as the "Home Campus" and the "Host Campus:"
+This Consortium Agreement refers to one college/university as the "Home Campus" and one the "Host Campus:"

-We participate with Ferris State University, Grand Valley State University, Michigan State University (Landscape program only) and Davenport University in the consortium program.
+We participate in the consortium program with Ferris State University, Grand Valley State University, Davenport University and Kendall Collge of Art and Design.
 If GRCC will be your “Host” school, you would want to contact your “Home” school regarding their process.

-If GRCC is the “Home” school, there are specific guidelines you must meet to complete this process.
+If GRCC is the “Home” school, you must:

-- You must complete a Free Application for Federal Student Aid (FAFSA) and add the GRCC School code 002267.
+- Complete a Free Application for Federal Student Aid (FAFSA) and add the GRCC School code 002267.

-- You should follow-up with your academic advisor and the Host institution to make sure the necessary classed are being taken.
+- Follow-up with your academic advisor and the Host institution to make sure the necessary classes are being taken.

-- You will need to complete a Consortium Agreement Contract in the Financial Aid Office.
+- Complete a Consortium Agreement Contract in the Financial Aid Office.